Chouffe/cryogen-blog/resources/templates/md/pages/about.md

 ## Influencers
 * Rich Hickey - Creator of Clojure and Datomic
+* Peter Norvig - Director of Research at Google
 * Andrew Ng - Chief Scientist of Baidu

 ## Interests